Polonisation

-Polonization or Polonisation (polonizacja; паланізацыя; полонізація; polonizacija; puoluonėzacėjė) is the acquisition or imposition of elements of Polish culture, in particular the Polish language.
+Polonisation or Polonization (polonizacja; паланізацыя; полонізація; polonizacija; puoluonėzacėjė) is the acquisition or imposition of elements of Polish culture, in particular the Polish language.
 This happened in some historic periods among non-Polish populations in territories controlled by or substantially under the influence of Poland.

 Like other examples of cultural assimilation, Polonization could be either voluntary or forced.
 It was most visible in territories where the Polish language or culture was dominant or where their adoption could result in increased prestige or social status, as was the case with the nobilities of Ruthenia and Lithuania.
 To a certain extent, political authorities have administratively promoted Polonization, particularly during the interwar period and in the period following World War II.

-This happened to the population of the Grand Duchy of Lithuania in the times of the Polish–Lithuanian Commonwealth (1569–1795), when the Ruthenian and Lithuanian upper classes were drawn towards Westernization with the adoption of Polish culture and the political and financial benefits of such a transition, as well as, sometimes, with the administrative pressure exerted on their own cultural institutions, primarily the Orthodox Church and Protestant by conversion to the Roman Catholic faith was often the single most important part of the process.
+This happened to the population of the Grand Duchy of Lithuania in the times of the Polish–Lithuanian Commonwealth (1569–1795), when the Ruthenian and Lithuanian upper classes were drawn towards Westernisation with the adoption of Polish culture and the political and financial benefits of such a transition, as well as, sometimes, with the administrative pressure exerted on their own cultural institutions, primarily the Orthodox Church and Protestant by conversion to the Roman Catholic faith was often the single most important part of the process.
 For Ruthenians at that time, being Polish culturally and Roman Catholic by religion was almost the same.
 This diminishing of the Orthodox Church was the part most resented by the Belarusian and Ukrainian masses.
-In contrast, the Lithuanians, who were mostly Catholic, were in danger of losing their cultural identity as a nation, but that was not realized by the wide masses of Lithuanians until the Lithuanian national renaissance in the middle of the 19th century.
+In contrast, the Lithuanians, who were mostly Catholic, were in danger of losing their cultural identity as a nation, but that was not realised by the wide masses of Lithuanians until the Lithuanian national renaissance in the middle of the 19th century.